RSI Trading Strategies

 - The denominator is an average of all the down gold sessions closes for that period.

-- The average for the down days are calculated as absolute numbers.
+- The average for the downward days are calculated as absolute numbers.

 - The Initial RSI is then turned in to an oscillator trading indicator.

 RSI Center Line: The centerline for this indicator is 50.
 A value above 50 implies that the price trend is in a bullish phase as the average gains are higher than average losses.
-Values below 50 indicate a bearish phase in the market prices are generally closing lower than where they opened.
+Indicator Values below 50 indicate a bearish market phase in the & signals that the prices are generally closing lower than where they opened.

 Learn More Topics: